erikenbody/markdown-cv/index.md

 `2018`
 The George Henry Penn Award
-Best Dissertation, Dept. of Ecology & Evolutionary Biology, Tulane University.
+Best Dissertation, Department of Ecology & Evolutionary Biology, Tulane University.

 `2012`
 Richard G. and Reba Beidleman Award in Ecology “Awarded to a Colorado College student demonstrating outstanding potential for becoming a professional ecologist and/or field biologist.”

 ## Invited Seminars & Visiting Lectures

+`2019`
+Detecting selection in the past and present.
+Department of Biological Sciences, University of Cyprus, Nicosia, Cyprus.
+Invited speaker for the Departmental Postgraduate Seminars series.

 `2018`
 Genetic, transcriptional, and endocrine factors drive evolutionary transitions in female ornamentation.
 Department of Biological and Environmental Sciences Seminar Series, University of Gothenburg, Gothenburg, Sweden.
 Invited lecture.